Temporary Foreign Worker Program

-Temporary Foreign Worker Program (TFWP) allows employers to hire temporary foreign workers (TFWs) to fill temporary labour and skill shortages.
+Canada’s Temporary Foreign Worker Program (TFWP), which is operated by Employment and Social Development Canada (ESDC), allows employers to hire temporary foreign workers to fill temporary labour and skill shortages.
 The permit process is subject to approval through a Labour Market Impact Assessment (LMIA).
-An LMIA verifies that there is a need for a temporary worker and that qualified Canadians are not available.
-The program is operated by the Ministry of Employment and Social Development Canada.
+The LMIA verifies that there is a need for a temporary worker and that qualified Canadians are not available.

-As of February 17, 2016, foreign workers in the film and television industry may be eligible for an exemption, under LMIA exemption code C14.
-The program is administered by the Ministry of Immigration, Refugees and Citizenship Canada (IRCC).
-Foreign workers who do not qualify for the exemption under the IMP may apply for a work permit under the TFWP.
+Foreign workers in the film and television industry may be eligible for an LMIA exemption (which is processed through the IMP under LMIA exemption code C14).
+Foreign workers who do not qualify for an exemption under the IMP may still apply for a work permit under the Temporary Foreign Worker Program.

-Temporary foreign workers entering under the terms of a treaty co-production agreement between Canada and any foreign country may be eligible for an exemption, under LMIA exemption code T11.
-The fees and application process are similar to the procedures described above.
+Under LMIA exemption code T11, foreign workers entering under the terms of a treaty co-production agreement between Canada and any foreign country may be eligible for an LMIA exemption.
+The fees and application process are similar to those described above.